G1ll0u/Millenaire-Documentation/README.md

 When you install Millénaire for the first time, it deploys all its cultures data and settings in '/mods/millénaire' AND '/mods/millenaire-custom'.

 #### folder /mods/millénaire
-"The /mods/millenaire/ directory is auto-deployed by Millénaire. **Be careful, updating the mod erases all changes made to it.**
+"The /mods/millenaire/ directory is auto-deployed by Millénaire. **Be careful, updating the mod erases all changes made to this directory.**
 This folder contains all the base files of every cultures, again it's all really human readable plain text, it will help when creating a culture.

 Do not edit any of these txt files